Rules updated in 2019

 - Tactile illustrations, relief: Glued textures, thermoforming or embossing, fabric books accepted;

-- Text: When the book has text, it must be very legible in large print (minimum 16 pt.) and in Braille;
+- Text: When the book has text, it must be very legible in large print (minimum 16 pt.);

 - Binding: The book must allow a total opening of the horizontal pages necessary for digital reading;

 - Colors and contrasts: The use of strong and contrasting colors is desirable;

 - Format: All formats are acceptable, but they must be easy for children to handle.

 The entries in the competition must have been successfully tested with children with visual impairments in their country and approved by specialists of these children.

 The entries for the competition must be accompanied by:

 - A copy of the text in Word or .txt, on paper or digitally, with the translation of the text in English or in French;

 - The Registration form containing all the information needed for returning the entries to authors.
 Take care in packaging your entry for shipment to the T&T national partner of your country’s national selection process.